 Heather Rastovac Akbarzadeh (Mellon Postdoctoral Fellow in Dance Studies in/and the Humanities, Stanford) and co-curator Usha Iyer (Assistant Professor of Film and Media Studies, Dept. of Art and Art History, Stanford) have curated the 2017 – 2018 Stanford Colloquium on Dance Studies around the theme “Mediations of Movement: Theorizing Dance on Screen.”
 As forms invested in the exploration and exhibition of movement, cinema and dance have had a long history of engagement.
 Screendance studies has emerged as an exciting discipline within both dance studies and film & media studies, and calls attention to the long history of engagement between dance, cinema, and other moving media.
 Through the academic year, the Stanford Colloquium on Dance Studies will invite scholars and scholar-practitioners to frame the theoretical and historical questions around screendance studies and dance on screen and their relevance for the study of dance, film, new media, art, and performance.

 The Colloquium, founded in 2014 by Joanna Dee Das, is sponsored by the Mellon “Dance Studies in/and the Humanities” initiative and generously funded by the Andrew W. Mellon Foundation.
-2017 – 2018 co-sponsors include the Office of the Vice President for the Arts, Stanford Humanities Center, Center for Comparative Studies in Race & Ethnicity, Stanford Global Studies, the Clayman Institute for Gender Research, the Department of Theater & Performance Studies, the Department of Art History/Film & Media Studies, the Program in Iranian Studies, the Abbasi Program in Islamic Studies, and the Clayman Institute for Gender Research.
-The Colloquium receives administrative support from Stanford’s Department of Theater and Performance Studies.
+2017-2018 co-sponsors include the Office of the Vice President for the Arts, Stanford Humanities Center, the Center for Comparative Studies in Race & Ethnicity, Stanford Global Studies, the Clayman Institute for Gender Research, the Department of Theater & Performance Studies, the Film & Media Studies Program – Department of Art History, Hamid and Christina Moghadam Program in Iranian Studies, and the Abbasi Program in Islamic Studies.